fchastanet/bash-tools-framework/README.tmpl.md

   - [4.2. auto generated bash doc](#42-auto-generated-bash-doc)
 - [5.
 Acknowledgements](#5-acknowledgements)

-## 1. Exerpt2
+## 1. Excerpt

-This is a collection of several bash tools using a bash framework allowing to easily import bash script, log, display log messages, database manipulation, user interation, version comparison, ...
+This is a collection of several bash tools using a bash framework allowing to easily import bash script, log, display log messages, database manipulation, user interaction, version comparison, ...

 List of tools:

-* **gitRenameBranch** : easy rename git local branch, use options to push new branch and delete old branch
+- **gitRenameBranch** : easy rename git local branch, use options to push new branch and delete old branch
-* **cli** : easy connection to docker container
+- **cli** : easy connection to docker container
-* **dbImport** : Import db from aws dump or mysql into target db
+- **dbImport** : Import db from aws dump or mysql into target db
-* **dbImportTable** : Import remote db table from aws or mysql into target db
+- **dbImportTable** : Import remote db table from aws or mysql into target db
-* **dbQueryAllDatabases** : Execute a query on multiple database in order to generate a report, query can be parallelized on multiple databases
+- **dbQueryAllDatabases** : Execute a query on multiple database in order to generate a report, query can be parallelized on multiple databases
-* **dbScriptAllDatabases** : same as dbQueryAllDatabases but you can execute an arbitrary script on each database
+- **dbScriptAllDatabases** : same as dbQueryAllDatabases but you can execute an arbitrary script on each database
-* **gitIsAncestor** : show an error if commit is not an ancestor of branch
+- **gitIsAncestor** : show an error if commit is not an ancestor of branch
-* **gitIsBranch** : show an error if branchName is not a known branch
+- **gitIsBranch** : show an error if branchName is not a known branch
-* **gitRenameBranch** : rename git local branch, use options to push new branch and delete old branch
+- **gitRenameBranch** : rename git local branch, use options to push new branch and delete old branch
-* **waitforIt** : useful in docker container to know if another container port is accessible
+- **waitForIt** : useful in docker container to know if another container port is accessible
-* **waitForMysql** : useful in docker container to know if mysql server is ready to receive queries
+- **waitForMysql** : useful in docker container to know if mysql server is ready to receive queries

 ## 2. Installation/Configuration

 clone this repository and create configuration files in your home directory alternatively you can use the **install.sh** script

 ```bash
 git clone git@github.com:fchastanet/bash-tools.git
 cd bash-tools